 - Printers (even 3D ones, at some libraries!)

 Learning can sometimes be a bumpy journey, especially for kids.
 Many agencies partner up with public libraries to offer free after-school tutoring or literacy-building programs.

 The library also hosts their own programs to encourage reading among youth as well.
-I loved participating in my local library's summer reading program each year to get snacks and cool toys each week.
+We love participating in our local library's summer reading program each year to get snacks and cool toys each week.